 Why is Social Anxiety Treatment important?

+Although seeking help might feel anxiety provoking, not seeking help will keep you feeling stuck (and anxious).
 Shyness does not need to run your life.
 The world is waiting for you to join in.